 To specify the data format that will be returned to the user when they request a URL, in Spring MVC we can use the @RequestMapping annotation with the produces attribute.
-How is it in details?
+How is it in detail?
 Let’s find out in this tutorial!

 First, I will create a Maven project as an example: